Francis Jeffrey, Lord Jeffrey: Life

 Notwithstanding the increasing success of the Review, Jeffrey continued to look to the bar as the chief field of his ambition.
 His literary reputation helped his professional advancement.
 His practice extended rapidly in the civil and criminal courts, and he regularly appeared before the general assembly of the Church of Scotland.
-As an advocate his sharpness and rapidity of insight gave him a formidable advantage in the detection of the weaknesses of a witness and the vulnerable points of his opponent's case, while he grouped his own arguments with an admirable eye to effect, especially excelling in eloquent closing appeals to a jury.
+As an advocate his sharpness and rapidity of insight gave him a formidable advantage in detecting the weaknesses of a witness and the vulnerable points of his opponent's case, while he grouped his own arguments with an admirable eye to effect, especially excelling in eloquent closing appeals to a jury.
 Jeffrey was twice, in 1820 and 1822, elected Rector of the University of Glasgow.
 In 1829 he was chosen dean of the Faculty of Advocates.
 On the return of the Whigs to power in 1830 he became Lord Advocate, and entered parliament at a by-election in January 1831 as member for the Perth burghs.
 The election was overturned on petition, and in March he was returned at a by-election for Malton, a borough in the interest of Lord Fitzwilliam.
 He was re-elected in Malton at the general election in May 1831, but was also returned for the Perth burghs and chose to sit for the latter.
 After the passing of the Scottish Reform Bill, which he introduced in parliament, he was returned for Edinburgh in December 1832.
 At this time he was living at 24 Moray Place in the west end of Edinburgh.